-There are many types of migraines.
+There are many types of migraine.
 Two of the most common types are migraine without aura and migraine with aura.
 Some people have both types.

-Many individuals with migraines have more than one type of migraine.
+Many people living with migraine have more than one type of migraine.

 Migraine without aura

-According to the International Headache Society, people who have migraine without aura have had at least five attacks that have these characteristics:
+Individuals who have migraine without an aura have had at least five attacks that have

-- Headache attack usually lasting 4 to 72 hours if it’s not treated or if treatment doesn’t work.
+- attack usually lasts 4 to 72 hours without treatment or if treatment doesn’t work

-- Headache has at least two of these traits:
+- attack has at least two of these traits:

 - it occurs only on one side of the head (unilateral)

 - pain is pulsating or throbbing

 - pain level is moderate or severe

 - pain gets worse when you move, like when walking or climbing stairs

-- Headache has at least one of these traits:
+- attack has at least one of these traits:

 - it makes you sensitive to light (photophobia)